 Foreign Language Requirement

-All students must demonstrate a basic knowledge of French, German, Hebrew, Italian or Spanish as evidenced by having successfully completed levels 10 & 20 or the equivalent proficiency before going abroad to countries where that language is spoken.
+Brandeis requires that all students demonstrate a basic knowledge of French, German, Hebrew, Italian or Spanish as evidenced by having successfully completed levels 10 & 20 or the equivalent proficiency before going abroad to countries where that language is spoken.
 Many programs will require higher levels of proficiency.

 - All Non-English Speaking Countries: Students must take a course for credit in the language of the country during EACH semester they are abroad.
 This may be a course in learning the language of the country or one conducted in the language of the country.
 Where applicable, failure to study formally in a foreign language will result in the loss of all credit for the year/semester.